PDXChinese/pdxchinese.github.io/_pages/mentoring.md

 {% include feature_row id="feature_row1"%}

 All mentors are encouraged to have at least one face to face meeting with their mentees and then maintain future communication via social media or emails if needed.
+Considering the capacity of mentors, each mentor may only take a few mentees at a time.

 ## Youth Served